scikit-learn/enhancement_proposals/slep019/proposal.rst

 Define the Steering Committee as a subset of Core Contributors rather than a subset of Core Developers.

-The current members of the Technical Committee [8]_ will ensure the transition for a two-years period, starting from the acceptance of this SLEP.
+The current members of the Technical Committee [9]_ will ensure the transition for a one-years period, starting from the acceptance of this SLEP.
-During the transition period, each role among "Core Contributors" is expected to be represented in the Steering Committee by at least one member having this role.
+During the transition period, each new created role among the "Core Contributors" is expected to be represented in the Steering Committee by at least one member having this role.

 Extend voting rights